Link Search Menu Expand Document

 Note: An unnamed gateway is listed with the system MAC address.

-Step 7 In the Vlans table, select a different VLAN.
+Step 8 In the VLANs table, select a different VLAN.
+In this example, VLAN 103 is selected.
 In the lower VLAN IDs section, click the VLAN row.

-Step 8 Scroll down to the IP Address Assignment section, assign the following settings, then click Save:
+Step 9 Scroll down to the IP Address Assignment section, and assign the following settings.
+Click Save.

 Caution: The admin password is inherited from the group settings.
 Do not change it at the device level.